SplinchGit/Mafioso/README.md

-# 🎭 Mafioso - Mafia/Gangster Browser Game
+# 🎭 Mafioso - Mafia/Gangster Browser Game.

 A World Mini App built with React TypeScript and AWS Serverless architecture.
 Build your criminal empire from the streets to the penthouse!